robwierzbowski/eslint-robBnB/README.md

 _RW side note: I haven't published to NPM yet, for reasons, so currently you have to install directly from this repository._

+## Expectations

+These rules expect your application or tool to be configured in the following ways.
+If it isn't you may need to alter related rules.

+- If using React, your bundler is configured to automatically insert the [new JSX transform](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html).
+Bundlers like [Vite](https://vitejs.dev/) do this by default.
+- If type safety is desired, you're using TypeScript.
+All PropType linters are disabled.
+- Your are using [Prettier](https://prettier.io/).
+Many useful rules are disabled with the expectation that Prettier makes them unnecessary.

 ## Usage

 This package uses the new [ESLint flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new).
-Instead of referencing configuration via strings, we now add and manipulate configuration as JS objects.
+Instead of referencing configuration via magic strings, we now reference and manipulate configuration as JS objects.

-The package exposes configuration for JavaScript-based files, package.json files, TypeScript, and [Jest](https://jestjs.io/)/[React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) files.
-Each config must be spread into a flat config object that specifies the files that config will be applied to.
+The package exposes configuration for JavaScript-based files, package.json files, TypeScript files, and [Jest](https://jestjs.io/)/[React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) files.
+Each config must be spread into a flat config object configured to apply to these the relevant files in your repository.

 ```js
 // eslint.config.js